Jill Sprecher: Biography

 In New York, Jill experienced two muggings.
 She required brain surgery after the second instance.
 Despite the trauma and injury, she chose to remain in New York, instead of returning home to Wisconsin.
 A year after the surgery, she was hit on the head while riding the subway.
 In tears, she looked up to see another passenger smiling at her, which renewed her belief that not all strangers were bad people.
 This event inspired the climactic scene in Thirteen Conversations About One Thing.

-Jill's brother, Jeffrey Sprecher, is the CEO and Chairman of Intercontinental Exchange, which acquired the parent company of the New York Stock Exchange in 2013.
+Jill's brother, Jeffrey Sprecher, is the CEO and chairman of Intercontinental Exchange, which acquired the parent company of the New York Stock Exchange in 2013.

 Now, both Jill and her sister, Karen Sprecher, reside in Southern California.
 In Los Angeles, they offer their services as writers-for-hire.

 Career

 After moving to New York, to afford the rent and support herself while she was in school, Sprecher took on temp jobs.
 Eventually, she began to find small jobs within the film industry, including positions as a production coordinator and production assistant.

 Despite only having a masters of social work, Jill hired Karen, her sister, as an assistant production coordinator.
 The two began writing Clockwatchers in their spare time.

 In 1997, Sprecher's first film, Clockwatchers, starring Lisa Kudrow, premiered at the Sundance Film Festival.
 The deadpan comedy portrayed the frustrating realities that women experience while working temp jobs.
 It won international prizes including the title of Best Feature Film at the Torino International Festival of Young Cinema.

-Due to the financial instability of the independent film community, the theatrical release for Sprecher's second film, Thirteen Conversations About One Thing, starring Matthew McConaughey, was delayed by approximately four and a half years.
+Due to the financial instability of the independent film community, Sprecher's second film, Thirteen Conversations About One Thing, starring Matthew McConaughey, took four years to get made.
 The film was meant to present realistic human experiences and stories of human connection.
 A female audience member fainted at the premiere and McConaughey assisted the woman in coming-to, mimicking the climax of the film.

 For five years, Sprecher served as a judge for CableACE Awards.

 There was a ten-year gap between the releases of Thirteen Conversations About One Thing and Thin Ice.

 Sprecher is credited with producing eleven episodes of Big Love.
 She also wrote one episode titled "A Barbecue for Betty".

 All of the films produced by Jill and Karen Sprecher began as screenplays that they co-wrote.